 Without any entry requirements, the Foundation Certification in Business Analysis was created for those professionals who aspire to become Business Analysts.
 If you’re looking to land your first Business Analyst position in or around Europe, you can study the Business Analysis (third edition) book to assist you in landing this entry-level certificate.

 Diploma of Business Analysis

 The most sought-after BCS certification, or diploma as they call it, is the Diploma in Business Analysis.
-This certification is earned only after you have passed four exam modules (one being the Foundation module mentioned above) and completed an oral examination at a testing center in London or Edinburgh.
+This certification is earned only after you have passed four exam modules (one being the Foundation module mentioned above) and completed an oral examination which takes place in a virtual meeting room.